 A study by PwC indicated 44% of Gen Z respondents have an app to track their health, wellness, or fitness1.
 This number is only set to grow.
 Pair this with the willingness for Gen Z to provide their data for better service, offers, and personalized pricing, and the full value add of insights extracted from data in smart connected technologies becomes evident.
 Insurers have the resources and the size to pivot their pricing strategy to meet market demands.
 However, they need some assistance in connecting to and developing the right algorithms for the data that is available to them.

 This is where the AI & Analytics Engine can help.
+For other relevant use cases, check out our article on the Top 18 essential AI Use Cases in Leading Industries!

 An Accenture report has found that most insurance companies process only 10–15%2 of the data they have access to.
 The combination of automation,